View All Tutorials

 z-score can show us the probability

 of obtaining a single value, say an IQ score or height, if we know the population mean and standard deviation.
-Now we'll look at the probability of obtaining a sample mean, given we know the population mean and standard deviation (which we almost never do, but bare with me).
+Now we'll look at the probability of obtaining a sample mean, given we know the population mean and standard deviation (which we almost never do, but bear with me).
 It might sound confusing but the difference is between finding the probability of individual men's heights being above 6'2, versus finding the probability a sample of men's heights is above 6'2.
 We just need to update our

 with the standard error of the mean instead of the standard deviation.